grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* Or like a _male_ anglerfish going into a _female_ socket.

 #### Underwater depot
-* [ ] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
+* [X] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
 * [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
 But the crew acts like they don't know who they are later.
 Make sure this is consistent and makes sense.
-* [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
+* [X] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
+	* He doesn't
 * [ ] add Shakes chewing coca leaves again
-* [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
+* [X] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
+	* He's in the control room when Hemi asks Percy about the weirdness of the sub with the ram pursuing them specifically
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
 * [ ] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
 * [ ] emphasize the weight of the crates with the warheads earlier